tutek1/DTLabs/02_Player/lab02.md

 ### Forward Correct Movement
 Right now if you try to play the game, the player does rotate according to the direction they move.
 However, you might notice that the forward direction is always the **negative Z-axis**.
 To change this, so that `W` (and `S`) will always move the player forward in the direction they are facing, we need to have a look at the `_movement()` function again.

 Let's create a `Vector3` from the axes we gathered from the input.
-We will do this in a way so it represents the direction we want the player to move in from the perspective of the player (their coordinate space).
+We will do this in a way, so it represents the direction we want the player to move in from the perspective of the player (their coordinate space).

 ```GDScript
 var direction : Vector3 = Vector3(x_axis, 0, -z_axis)